-Ethical approval for undertaking the study was provided by Sheffield Hallam University (ER66527588) and also registered at University of Bolton.
-The evaluation was designed in a way that required one response from HEIs that are currently delivering an HCPC-validated course programme for ODP.
-These could be direct entry programmes (application via University and Colleges Application System (UCAS)), degree apprenticeship programmes or both.
+Ethical approval for undertaking the study was provided by XXXX and also registered at XXXX.
+The evaluation was designed in a way that required one response from HEIs that are currently delivering a HCPC validated course programme for Operating Department Practice.
+These could be direct entry programmes (application via

+University and Colleges Application System [UCAS]), degree apprenticeship programmes, or both.
 Given the specific nature of the respondents required, the CODP kindly circulated an invitation to ODP programme/course leads to participate through completion on behalf of their institution.
-Further information regarding the study, its purpose and how information would be shared was provided.
+Further information regarding the study, its purpose, and how information would be shared was provided.
 The invitation letter contained the link to the form for completion.
 Consent was obtained in relation to participation in the study and how information would subsequently be used in line with ethical approval.
-The rest of the form contained questions relating to the type of course, research-specific modules, how research teaching was delivered across the course, enrichment activities relating to research and opportunity to provide further comment regarding research teaching and assessment for informing development.
+The rest of the form contained questions relating to type of course, research specific modules, how research teaching was delivered across the course, enrichment activities relating to research, and opportunity to provide further comment regarding research teaching and assessment for informing development.
 Responses from open questions were reviewed independently by both researchers and analysed thematically within each question.
-Agreement was reached regarding findings and evaluation, and these are presented.
+Agreement was reached regarding findings and evaluation and these are presented.
 Illustrative quotes are provided verbatim from written responses.